se-tuebingen/oopsla-2022-artifact/README.md

 2. `demo-sources/`: A website featuring an implementation of System C with examples that can be typechecked, edited, and run.

 While the repository contains the sources of the website (and for archival purposes we submit the built website as a compressed archive), we do not propose to build the website yourself.
-Instead, we use github-pages (branch [`gh-pages`](https://github.com/se-tuebingen/oopsla-2022-artifact/tree/gh-pages)) to host the artifact, which is made available at:
+Instead, we use GitHub pages (branch [`gh-pages`](https://github.com/se-tuebingen/oopsla-2022-artifact/tree/gh-pages)) to host the artifact, which is made available at:

   <https://se-tuebingen.github.io/oopsla-2022-artifact/>